getsentry/sentry-docs/src/wizard/javascript/react/with-error-monitoring-and-performance.md

 Sentry.init({
   dsn: "___PUBLIC_DSN___",
   integrations: [new BrowserTracing()],
+  // Performance Monitoring
-  tracesSampleRate: 1.0,
+  tracesSampleRate: 1.0, // Capture 100% of the transactions, reduce in production!
 });

 const container = document.getElementById(“app”);
 const root = createRoot(container);
 root.render(<App />)
 ```

-> **tracesSampleRate: 1.0**
-> The above setting ensures that 100% of transactions will be sent to Sentry, but we recommend lowering this number in production.

 ## Verify
 This snippet contains an intentional error and can be used as a test to make sure that everything's working as expected.